bestiecollabs/bc/seed/AI_README.md

 Match existing file layout, naming, and coding conventions.

 **No Backup or Variant Files**
 Do not create .bak or variant files.
-Update only the intended files.
+Always provide clean code.

 **Fix, Don’t Patch**
-No temporary hacks.
+No temporary solutions.
 Identify root causes and update code cleanly.

 ## SOP
 > Enforcement: All chats must follow the SOP exactly.
 If a conflict exists between prior instructions and the SOP, follow the SOP and note the conflict in the next message.